Optical Flares in the Luminous Fast Blue Optical Transient AT2022tsd ("Tasmanian Devil"): Introduction

+Three consequences of this partial transition in the QN model are relevant to the present paper: (i) certain quark-matter phases at these densities can sustain internal magnetic fields up to $\sim10^{18}$~G \citep[e.g.,][]{iwazaki_2005,ebert_2005,dvornikov_2016,efrain_2021}, translating to a surface field $B_{\rm HS}\sim10^{15}$~G under a dipolar configuration; (ii) $\sim10^{-2}\,M_\odot$ of outer NS layers is expelled at $v\sim0.1c$ with kinetic energy $\sim10^{50}$~erg (\citealt{keranen_2005}); the QN ejecta's photon diffusion timescales is order of a few days only; (iii) The neutron-rich QN ejecta is shown to be favorable to r-process nucleosynthesis \citep{jaikumar_2007}.

+In \citet{ouyed_2025,ouyed_2026}, we proposed that LFBOTs arise from this partial NS-to-HS transition when two additional conditions are met: (i) the NS is born rapidly rotating, with a spin period of a few milliseconds; (ii) the QN occurs before the NS has spun down appreciably, i.e., at $t_{\rm QN}<t_{\rm NS,SpD}$, where $t_{\rm NS,SpD}$ is the NS spin-down timescale prior to the QN.
+These conditions ensure that the QCD magnetar inherits rapid rotation from its progenitor NS and can efficiently power the QN ejecta via spin-down, producing a transient with peak luminosity, rise and decay times consistent with LFBOTs.

+Whether the resulting LFBOT is directly observable depends on the environment in which the QN occurs.
+If the NS approaches $M_{\rm NS,c}$ through accretion from a binary companion, the QN occurs in isolation long after the SN ejecta has dissipated and the LFBOT is directly observable.
+If the QN follows a CCSN while the SN ejecta is still dense and optically thick, the LFBOT emission is reprocessed, yielding a SLSN \citep{ouyed_2026}.
+In the CCSN case, a directly visible LFBOT results only if the QN occurs after the SN had dissipated.
+In this case, the location of such events relative to star-forming regions depends on the NS progenitor's evolutionary history

-We show that fragmentation of the ejecta into optically thin clumps leads to rapid ($\sim$minutes) optical flares as trapped radiation escapes.
-These flares can match the peak luminosity of the LFBOT.
-X-ray emission arises from HS spin-down power escaping through the fragmented ejecta, while radio emission originates from interaction with the surrounding medium.
-Our model reproduces the emission properties of LFBOTs.
+In this paper, we extend the QN framework for directly observable LFBOTs to show that the fragmentation of the QN ejecta (which is dynamically different from that of NS mergers) into clumps that become optically thin on timescales of minutes naturally produces rapid optical flares with luminosities comparable to the LFBOT peak.
+X-ray emission arises from spin-down power escaping through low-optical-depth regions in the fragmented ejecta, while radio emission is generated by interaction of the QN ejecta with the ambient medium.
+We demonstrate that this model simultaneously and self-consistently reproduces the optical, X-ray, and radio properties of AT2022tsd and other LFBOTs.